Image for 4 Tracks in American Christianity: A Tool for Cutting Through the Smoke and Heat

 5 Missions

 The top left quadrant represents those who operate with a high view of biblical authority and low view of progress.
-Their unspoken mission is to keep God’s commands to pursue correct religion.
+Their unspoken primary mission is to keep God’s commands to pursue correct religion.

 In the top right quadrant are Christians who operate with a high degree of biblical authority and also a high desire for progress.
-Taking their cues from what they see commanded and modeled in the New Testament, their primary mission is to grow God’s kingdom by making disciples of Jesus.
+Taking their cues from what they see commanded and modeled in the New Testament, their core mission is to grow God’s kingdom by making disciples of Jesus.

 The bottom right quadrant represents those who operate with a high desire for progress and a high degree of cultural authority.
-Leaning toward the tenets of modern secular progressivism, their mission becomes to defend the oppressed.
+Leaning toward the tenets of modern secular culture, their mission becomes to defend the oppressed.
 These individuals and churches often take their cues from whom they see as the most enlightened and compassionate cultural voices.

 “If pursued fully, this path leads toward deconversion from faith altogether.”